-Over the years many lightning-caused fires were visible to motorists traveling the Dalton Highway.
+Motorists will see many burned areas alongside the Dalton Highway and may even see smoke or active wildfires.
+Nearly all wildfires in this region are naturally ignited by lightning.
 If they are not threatening any sites of value, they may be left to burn as part of the natural ecological process.
 Despite this, we ask that you are careful that your activities do not start a fire.
 If you start a campfire, make sure it is completely cold to the touch and never leave a fire unattended.
 Do not drive through an area of dense smoke or flames or you could get trapped by swiftly changing conditions.
 Obey all traffic signs and directions in areas with active wildfires.